Iron Condor Calculator

 Enter parameters and calculate to view P/L chart

-An iron condor combines an OTM put spread and call spread on the same underlying and expiration.
-The short iron condor—the more common version—collects a net credit and profits when the stock stays within a range.
-The long iron condor pays a net debit and profits from big moves in either direction.
+An iron condor combines an out-of-the-money put spread and an OTM call spread on the same underlying with the same expiration.
+It's a neutral strategy—the short iron condor (more common) collects a credit and profits when the stock stays in a range, while the long iron condor pays a debit and profits from big moves in either direction.

 Short Iron Condor (Credit)

-The short iron condor is a net credit strategy.
-You sell an OTM put and buy a further OTM put below the stock price, then sell an OTM call and buy a further OTM call above the stock price.
-You profit when the stock stays between the short strikes through expiration.
+A short iron condor is built by selling an OTM put and buying a further OTM put below the stock price (a bull put spread), then selling an OTM call and buying a further OTM call above the stock price (a bear call spread).
+You collect a net credit and profit when the stock stays between the short strikes through expiration.

 How to Read the P/L Chart

-The white line (expiration) shows the expiration P/L for the position.
-If the stock finishes anywhere between the short strikes, all four options expire worthless and you keep the full credit.
-If the stock finishes between a short strike and its corresponding long strike, you'll have a partial profit or loss.
-Beyond the long strikes, losses are capped.
+The white line (Expiration) shows your profit or loss at expiration.
+If the stock finishes between the short strikes, all four options expire worthless, and you keep the full credit.
+Between a short strike and its corresponding long strike, you'll have a partial profit or loss.
+Beyond the long strikes, your loss is capped.
+This payoff graph highlights the iron condor's defined risk on both sides and profit range in the middle.

 Long Iron Condor (Debit)

-The long iron condor is the inverse—you buy an OTM call spread and OTM put spread (paying a net debit) and profit when the stock makes a big move in either direction.
-You're betting on volatility.
+A long iron condor is the inverse—you buy an OTM call spread (a bull call spread) and an OTM put spread (a bear put spread), paying a net debit.
+You profit when the stock makes a big move in either direction.

 Both are neutral strategies that profit from range-bound stocks.
 A short iron butterfly has the short put and short call at the same strike (ATM), creating a narrower profit zone but collecting more credit.
-The iron condor separates the short strikes for a wider profit zone but smaller credit.
-Choose the iron condor for a wider profit range; choose the iron butterfly when you're expecting the stock to pin a tight range near expiration.
+A short iron condor separates the short strikes for a wider profit zone but smaller credit.
+If you expect the stock to pin near a specific price, the iron butterfly offers better risk/reward.
+If you want a wider margin for error, the iron condor is more forgiving.

 A Note on Early Assignment

-Any short option can be assigned early, typically when deep ITM near expiration or when an ITM short call approaches an ex-dividend date.
-If the short put is assigned, you buy 100 shares at the strike price.
-If the short call is assigned, you sell (short) 100 shares at the strike price.
-If assigned, your max loss doesn't change—the long options still cap your risk.
-Only your position structure changes.
+Any short option can be assigned early, usually when it is deep ITM near expiration or when an ITM short call approaches an ex-dividend date.
+If the short put is assigned, you buy 100 shares.
+If the short call is assigned, you sell (short) 100 shares.
+Either way, the spread structure protects you—your long options still cap your risk.

 Chris Butler